oddbird/oddsite/content/docs/sample.rst

 .. highlights::

     Highlights summarize the main points of a document or section, often consisting of a list.
+Gives the blockquote a class of ``highlights``.

 .. pull-quote::

     A pull-quote is a small selection of text ‘pulled out and quoted’, typically in a larger typeface.
 Pull-quotes are used to attract attention, especially in long articles.
+Gives the blockquote a class of ``pull-quote``.